 The City aspires to be as innovative as the community we serve.
 In that quest, the Information Technology (IT) Team makes its impact through smart uses of technology by our employees and community.
-IT enables vital services through business solutions, cybersecurity, productivity and collaboration tools, the City Customer Contact Center, and expert planning.
+IT enables vital services through technology infrastructure, business solutions, cybersecurity, productivity and collaboration tools, the City Customer Contact Center, and expert planning.
 Services are powered by truly great people, an expansive municipal area network, and a robust technology infrastructure environment.

 Skills and responsibilities